Connects: Great Falls, MT, to Dawson Creek, BC

-GF 131.5 Milk River Travel Information Centre (pictured at left) has helpful staff and interesting exhibits.
+GF 131.5 Milk River Travel Information Centre has helpful staff and interesting exhibits.

 GF 131.8 Municipality-owned Under 8 Flags Campground (seasonal).

 GF 182.5 LETHBRIDGE (pop.
-90,417) at junction of Highways 3, 4 and 5; all services.
-Lodging, camping, visitor information.
-Attractions include Fort Whoop-Up, the Galt Museum, and Nikka Yuko Japanese Garden.
+98,198) at junction of Highways 3, 4 and 5; all services.
+Visitor information.
+Attractions include Fort Whoop-Up, a re-creation of the original trading post, with historical reenactments and wagon rides (pictured at left); the Galt Museum; and Nikka Yuko Japanese Garden.

 GF 218 Junction.
-Head north on Highway 2 for Calgary.
+Head north on Highway 2 North for Calgary.